August 8, 2022

 Earlier this year, the U.S. Congress approved $1 billion in emergency funding for the Iron Dome system, which was needed after the May 2021 Gaza conflict where more than 4,300 rockets were fired on Israel by Gaza terrorists.
 However, this approval came after months of political wrangling that threatened to undermine Israel’s safety.

 In an August flare-up between Israel and Palestinian Islamic Jihad in the Gaza Strip, the Iron Dome once again proved invaluable, intercepting 97 percent of projectiles fired toward Israel that it engaged.

 Here are five things you need to know about Israel’s Iron Dome system and the effort to secure emergency funding.

 - What is Iron Dome and how does it save Israeli and Palestinian lives?

 Iron Dome is an air defense missile system developed by two Israeli firms with support from the U.S. Emphasis on defense.
 It is never used to attack or retaliate and poses no threat to Palestinians.

-According to Israeli officials, it is about 90% effective in stopping short range rockets fired by Hezbollah terrorists next door in Lebanon or Hamas and Islamic Jihad terrorists in neighboring Gaza.
+According to Israeli officials, it is about 90% effective in stopping short-range rockets fired by Hezbollah terrorists next door in Lebanon or Hamas and Islamic Jihad terrorists in neighboring Gaza.
 The system protects Israelis of all backgrounds and faiths.

 It also saves Palestinian lives.
-Giving Israel a viable option to defend itself shifts its focus from a strategy of preemptive offensives against terrorists who hide among tightly-packed civilians areas to a defense system that intercepts real and present danger.
+Giving Israel a viable option to defend itself shifts its focus from a strategy of preemptive offensives against terrorists who hide among tightly-packed civilian areas to a defense system that intercepts real and present danger.
 It also reduces the need for ground operations in and around the civilian areas that terrorists use for launching missiles and rockets at Israeli civilians.
 Often ground offenses result in greater loss of lives.